Cobalt, what is it?

 - Sometimes used in electroplating because of its attractive appearance, hardness and resistance to corrosion.

 - Cobalt salts have been used for centuries to produce brilliant blue colours in paint, porcelain, glass, pottery and enamels.

 - Radioactive cobalt-60 is used to treat cancer and, in some countries, to irradiate food in order to preserve it.

 Cobalt is a highly versatile mineral with a wide variety of uses in emerging energy technologies.
-At the heart of the drive for alternative and renewable energy systems, cobalt is integral to powering electric vehicles.
+At the heart of the drive for alternative and renewable energy systems, cobalt is a key component of lithium ion batteries, integral to powering electric vehicles.
+Top reviews about bitcoin evolution are clear.
 It is also a component of hard wearing alloys in wind and wave generators and a catalyst used for “splitting” water in solar energy technologies.

 Additionally, traditional uses include alloys for aircraft engines, electroplating, colouring glass blue and green, and as a key radioisotope used extensively in cancer treatment.